benwestondigital/climate-app/README.md

 ## Run the App Locally

-Follow these steps to run a local version of the project.
-Please be aware that there is quite a bit of initial set up involved.
+Follow these steps to run a local version of the project

 ### Requirements